kgoderis/openhab-core/bundles/org.openhab.core.ai/doc/BRAIN_PLAN.md

 This naming convention provides:

-1. **Clear Hierarchy**: LLM* → AI* → Agent* → Context* → Reasoning*
+1. **Clear Hierarchy**: Tool* → AI* → Agent* → Context* → Reasoning*
 2. **Domain Separation**: Each prefix represents a distinct functional domain
 3. **Scalability**: Easy to extend with new components following established patterns
 4. **Alignment**: Matches the BRAIN architecture vision of autonomous reasoning
 5. **Consistency**: Follows established openHAB naming patterns while being AI-specific

-The convention supports the transformation of openHAB from a passive tool provider to an intelligent, autonomous system with embedded LLM reasoning capabilities, while maintaining clear organization and extensibility.
+The convention supports the transformation of openHAB from a passive tool provider to an intelligent, autonomous system with embedded Tool reasoning capabilities, while maintaining clear organization and extensibility.

 ---